shreyansh234/kubernetes-devops-project/README.md

 This project demonstrates how a web application can be containerized using Docker and deployed on a Kubernetes cluster.

 The application runs inside Docker containers managed by Kubernetes.
-Minikube is used to create the local Kubernetes cluster, while a NodePort Service is used to access the application from the browser.
+Minikube is used to create the local Kubernetes cluster, while a NodePort Service is used to expose and access the application from the browser.

 ---